graycoreio/daffodil/libs/cart/guides/testing.md

   beforeEach(() => {
     TestBed.configureTestingModule({
       imports: [
-        DaffCartTestingModule // this provides the MockDaffCartFacade
+        DaffCartStateTestingModule // this provides the MockDaffCartFacade
       ]
     });